ribokit/RiboDraw/README.md

 Then add the `RiboDraw/scripts/` directory  to your MATLAB path using the command `pathtool` or `Set path...` from the menu.
 Make sure to use the option to include all subdirectories.

 ### Rosetta
-You'll need Rosetta's `rna_motif` executable to extract information on sequence, secondary structure, noncanonical pairs, motifs, etc. Grab the latest release at [RosettaCommons](https://www.rosettacommons.org/software) and follow the installation instructions at [RosettaCommons](https://www.rosettacommons.org/docs/latest/build_documentation/Build-Documentation)
+You'll need Rosetta's `rna_motif` executable to extract information on sequence, secondary structure, noncanonical pairs, motifs, etc. Grab the latest release at [RosettaCommons](https://www.rosettacommons.org/software) and follow the installation instructions at [RosettaCommons](https://www.rosettacommons.org/docs/latest/build_documentation/Build-Documentation).
+Alternatively, you can run a `rna_motif` job via the [rna_info](https://rosie.rosettacommons.org/rna_info) ROSIE server.

 ### Tutorial
 Follow the [**Tutorial**](tutorial/tutorial.md), which teaches you how to make a nice layout of the P4-P6 domain of the *Tetrahymena* group I self-splicing intron: